oshiniM/Todo-Application/README.md

 # ✅ ToDo Application – Full-Stack Productivity App

-A full-featured ToDo app with user authentication, CRUD operations for tasks, and task status tracking.
+A full-featured ToDo application with user authentication, CRUD operations for tasks, and task status tracking.
 Designed to help users manage tasks efficiently with a modern, responsive UI.

 ## 🚀 Features